About

 Download

 You can find the current release here.
+The sources are GnuPG signed, the signature is here.
 Man-pages for doodle, doodled and libdoodle are also on-line.

 Debian packages can be found here.
 RedHat/Fedora RPM packages can be found here.
 A Python binding for doodle (and GNU libextractor) can be found here.